antimatterj/UE4EngineerTest/README.md

 ### Create a second robot ###

-- This robot should be implemented solely in blueprints, inheriting from the previous robot.
+- This robot should be implemented in blueprints as a child of the previous robot.
 - This robot should behave the same way as robot 1, but it should also drop a sphere actor into the level where it is.

 ***Some things to note***